mitmedialab/science/_includes/lego-wayfinder.md

 {::options parse_block_html="true" /}
 <section>
 <div class="text--container">
-<h3>LEGO Underwater Robots</h3>
+<h3>LEGO Wayfinder</h3>
-<p>The LEGO Underwater Robot project combines LEGO, robotics, and seawater into a playground of project-based
+<p>The LEGO Wayfinder project combines LEGO, robotics, and seawater into a playground of project-based
 learning and citizen science for budding engineers and explorers.
 As part of this outreach program, our team is developing a prototype of a buildable LEGO marine exploration vehicle kit—addressing some of the design challenges of building for the underwater context.</p>
-<a href="https://learn.media.mit.edu/wayfinder/" target="_blank" class="sliding blue">learn.media.mit.edu/wayfinder</a>
+<a href="https://www.media.mit.edu/projects/lego-wayfinder/overview/" target="_blank" class="sliding blue main-link">media.mit.edu/projects/lego-wayfinder</a>
 </div>
 <div class="media--container">
 <div class="video--container">